 It is the leaseholder's obligation to pay the service charges and ground rent promptly under the terms of the lease.
-If they are not paid and the landlord is able to satisfy an LVT that the charges are properly due and reasonable, then he can begin forfeiture proceedings by applying for a court order.
+If they are not paid and the landlord is able to satisfy a Tribunal that the charges are properly due and reasonable, then he can begin forfeiture proceedings by applying for a court order.
 The court has wide discretion where forfeiture is concerned, but if forfeiture is approved by a court, this can lead to the landlord repossessing the flat.

 The landlord may also seek a county court judgment for payment, which can affect a leaseholder’s ability to obtain credit.